Charles Foster Kane

 Charles Foster Kane is a fictional character who is the subject of Orson Welles' 1941 film Citizen Kane.
-Welles played Kane (receiving an Academy Award nomination), with Buddy Swan playing Kane as a child.
+Welles played Kane (receiving the Best Actor Oscar nomination), with Buddy Swan playing Kane as a child.
 Welles also produced, co-wrote and directed the film, winning an Oscar for writing the film.

 Inspiration

 The general consensus is that publishing tycoon William Randolph Hearst is the primary inspiration behind Charles Foster Kane.

-In the film, Kane is given the line "You provide the prose poems; I'll provide the war," undeniably similar to "You furnish the pictures, and I'll furnish the war," a quote widely attributed to Hearst.
+In the film, Kane is given the line "You provide the prose poems; I'll provide the war," undeniably similar to "You furnish the pictures, and I'll furnish the war," a quotation widely attributed to Hearst.
 Also, an overhead shot of Hearst's ranch is shown in the film as Xanadu, the lavish estate where Kane resides.

 In addition, Kane's unsuccessful attempt to make his second wife an opera star parallels Hearst's effort to make his mistress Marion Davies a serious dramatic movie actress despite critics' complaints that she was miscast and better in light comedy roles.
 The connection with Hearst is strengthened by the fact that Welles's co-writer, Herman J. Mankiewicz, was a frequent guest of Davies at Hearst Castle.

 Some biographies of Welles posit that Welles himself was a source of inspiration for the character.
 Some of the character's dialogue on how to run a newspaper are direct quotes from Welles's comments on how to make a motion picture (though this was his first).
 Mankiewicz included dialogue about Kane's voracious appetite, also a reference to Welles.

-In recent years, Kane has been compared unfavorably to contemporary media figures such as Sumner Murray Redstone, Rupert Murdoch, Ted Turner and Elon Musk.
+Later news media figures including Sumner Murray Redstone, Rupert Murdoch, Ted Turner, and Elon Musk have been compared to Kane.